List of Power Rangers Samurai characters: Octoroo

 Octoroo is an elderly Fukurokuju/squid-themed figure with a staff who is one of Master Xandred's two followers.
 He is usually reading old books, mixing Master Xandred's medicine, or checking the water level of the river.
 Everyone, including Master Xandred, calls him "Noodle-Face."
 Despite his small form, he is powerful enough to take on the Gold Ranger.
 He also seems to be highly skilled in black magic and a gifted potioneer, as he is easily able to poison the Red Ranger singlehandedly.
 Like Dayu and Serrator, he seems to be able to stay in the human world indefinitely without drying out.
 Octoroo usually begins his sentences with the exclamation "Ooh ah ooh!" and he has a habit of speaking in rhyme.
 Octoroo is often teased by his peers for his unusual appearance and the dislike seems to be mutual as he has shown annoyance toward the Nighlok monsters and is distrustful of Deker.
 The only exceptions being Master Xandred, whom he is very loyal to, and Dayu, whom Octoroo seems to care about and actually admits being saddened by her passing.

 In "Fight Fire with Fire," Dayu and Octoroo send Fiera to help take down the Red Ranger and Octoroo give her Fire Flashers in order to fight fire with fire.
-Dayu and Octoroo were surprised that the Fire Flashers didn't fully consume Jayden and suspect that Jayden isn't the true head of the Shiba Clan.
+Dayu and Octoroo were surprised that the Fire Flashers did not fully consume Jayden and suspect that Jayden is not the true head of the Shiba Clan.

 In the episode "The Great Duel" Octoroo gave half of his life source to Gigertox to prepare him for battle.

 In "Samurai Forever", Octoroo is seen on Xandred's ship as it sinks into the Sanzu River following Xandred's destruction.